 Are Artificial Sweeteners Better Than Sugar?

-The use of artificial sweeteners in our food and beverage supply is increasing.
-This is due to the increase in awareness of the detrimental health impacts of consuming excessive amounts of sugar.
+The use of artificial sweeteners in our food and beverage supply is on the rise.
+This trend is largely driven by the increasing awareness of the detrimental health impacts of excessive sugar consumption.
 Sugar-sweetened beverages are a major source of added sugars in the diet.
-The consumption of these drinks has been linked with weight gain.
-Drinking sugar-sweetened beverages have negative effects on metabolism through their ability to cause rapid spikes in your blood sugar and insulin levels.
-Drinking sugar-sweetened beverages has also been associated with a higher risk of developing type 2 diabetes and metabolic syndrome.
-With declining sales of sugar-sweetened beverages, it makes sense for companies to want to find and market an alternative.
+These drinks negatively affect metabolism by causing rapid spikes in blood sugar and insulin levels.
+Their consumption is associated with a higher risk of developing type 2 diabetes and metabolic syndrome.

-The results
+The Results

 There was an overall increased risk of CVD and cerebrovascular disease with total artificial sweetener intake.
 The increased risk of cerebrovascular risk was linked with aspartame consumption and the increased risk of coronary heart disease was related to acesulfame potassium and sucralose intake.